Cole Hikutini

-Cole Kenna Hikutini (born June 11, 1994) is an American football tight end for the Michigan Panthers of the United States Football League (USFL).
+Cole Kenna Hikutini (born June 11, 1994) is an American professional football tight end for the Michigan Panthers of the United Football League (UFL).
 He played college football at the University of Louisville.

-Early years
+Early life

 Hikutini attended Pleasant Grove High School in Elk Grove, California, where he was a two-way player.
 As a senior, he collected 27 receptions for 536 yards and six touchdowns, receiving second-team All-Delta River League honors as a defensive back.
 He had 143 receiving yards and one touchdown against Lincoln High School.

 College career

 Hikutini accepted a football scholarship from Sacramento State.
 He was redshirted in 2012.
 As a freshman in 2013, he appeared in nine games, starting the last four, while registering 21 receptions and five touchdowns.
 He had five receptions for 42 yards and two touchdowns against the University of Montana.

-He transferred to San Francisco City College in 2014.
+Hikutini transferred to San Francisco City College in 2014.
 He posted 40 receptions for 658 yards and four touchdowns.
 He transferred to the University of Louisville after his sophomore season.

-As a junior, he appeared in 11 games (three starts), making 19 receptions (fourth on the team) for 348 yards (fourth on the team) and three touchdowns (tied for second on the team).
+As a junior, Hikutini appeared in 11 games (three starts), making 19 receptions (fourth on the team) for 348 yards (fourth on the team) and three touchdowns (tied for second on the team).
 As a senior, playing alongside Heisman Trophy winner quarterback Lamar Jackson, he recorded 50 receptions (led the team) for 668 yards (second on the team) and eight touchdowns (led the team).
-He suffered a knee injury during the 9-29 Citrus Bowl loss against LSU.
+Hikutini suffered a knee injury during the 9-29 Citrus Bowl loss against LSU.